-The Kinera Freya is a 4 driver hybrid universal IEM featuring a single dynamic driver and 4 balanced armature drivers.
+Today, we review the Kinera Freya, which is a 4-driver hybrid universal IEM featuring a single dynamic driver and 4 balanced armature drivers.
 It is priced at $249.

 To read more on Kinera products we have reviewed on Headfonics click here.

 “Stagnant love is not my thing.
 I am born of storms.. and passion is my fire”.
 A quote from Freya quotes.
 Freya is the goddess of love and beauty among other things that for the sake of keeping this article suitable for the general public I will not mention.

 Yes, we got our hands on Kinera’s new Freya 4-driver hybrid universal monitor for review.

 This launch seems to be fairly popular among certain IEM fan groups.
 Let us see if Freya lives up to ‘her’ promise of ruling over her heavenly fields.
 Take us to Valhalla!

 The Kinera Freya is a hybrid IEM whose driver configuration consists of 4 individual units.
 Many IEMs today use five but Kinera must have their reasons for using this driver configuration.
 More is not necessarily better.